 Maison Troisgros, formerly located across from the train station in Roanne, has sustained three Michelin stars since 1968.
-Its new iteration in Ouches, just outside of Roanne, was described as a glorious glass-enclosed space surrounded by farmland from which many of their ingredients are sourced, with a hotel on the property.
+Its new iteration in Ouches, just outside of Roanne, is a glorious glass-enclosed space surrounded by farmland where many of their ingredients are sourced, and there’s a hotel on the property.
 The family is perhaps the most well-known culinary dynasty in all of France.

-This was definitely the top dining experience of my life and some of the most exquisite food I’ve ever eaten, made with the most top-notch ingredients and impeccable service.
+This was the top dining experience of my life, beyond exquisite with the most top-notch ingredients and impeccable service.

 But first, there was the clown car.

 After a car of screaming kids from Lyon to Nice, I still decided BlaBlaCar was the best way to get to Roanne.
 The train times to Roanne were inconvenient for making lunch at Troisgros, plus I’d need time to get from Roanne to Ouches by taxi.
 The building in Ouches is pretty solitary, since it’s surrounded by a functioning farm.
 It’s meant to be remote.

 Luckily, a man named Laurent was making the journey from Lyon to Roanne around noon and had just enough room for a small American — one who needed to eat 11 courses of French food on a casual Wednesday.

 I arrived at the meeting spot outside a train station with a drugstore attached and a covered parking lot across the street.
 I didn’t see Laurent.

 I checked for shaving cream at the drugstore, maybe the eighth place I’d tried since arriving in Lyon.
 Did people prefer smooth skin on this side of town?
 Nope.